ONSdigital/software-engineer-community/standards/github.md

 - **Username** - must not be offensive or anything deemed inappropriate by the **Technical Lead**s.

 - **Personal Accounts** - it is acceptable for an individual to use their own GitHub account or an ONS dedicated GitHub account according to their personal preference.
-However only one account per individual should be registered to the ONSDigital organisation.
+However only one account per individual should be registered to the ONSdigital organisation.

 #### Multi-factor authentication